armadhanihiro/armadhanihiro.github.io/README.md

 ## Publication
-**Movie Recommendation System Based on Synopsis Using Content-Based Filtering with TF-IDF and Cosine Similarity** INTERNATIONAL JOURNAL ON INFORMATION AND COMMUNICATION TECHNOLOGY (IJOICT)  VOL. 9 NO. 2 (2023)
+**Movie Recommendation System Based on Synopsis Using Content-Based Filtering with TF-IDF and Cosine Similarity** <br />
+INTERNATIONAL JOURNAL ON INFORMATION AND COMMUNICATION TECHNOLOGY (IJOICT)  VOL. 9 NO. 2 (2023)

 ## 🌟 Featured Projects